 The mixture dries pretty quickly, depending on how thick you apply it and you can add as many layers as you want.
 The pod needed two layers, with a light sanding in between, to create a smooth canvas.
 Once it’s dry you’re ready to make some art.

-Gesso creates an absorbent surface with ‘teeth’ that allows the paint to grab onto the canvas (this comes from the talcum powder).
+Gesso creates an absorbent surface with ‘teeth’ that allows the paint to grab onto the canvas.
+This comes from the talcum powder.
 The glue in the mix protects and seals the canvas, which is important if you’re using oils.
 They can be corrosive over time.
-The giraffes were done with oil pastels and while I don’t think they’ll corrode a seed pod, you can never be too sure.
-It’s also a great way to make sure that nothing seeps through from the “canvas” into your master piece 😉 You can download the cute giraffe couple here if you’d like to make something similar.
-Just add your own spots.
+The giraffe couple was done with oil pastels and while I don’t think they’ll corrode a seed pod, you can never be too sure.
+Prepping your canvas with gesso is a great way to make sure that nothing seeps through from the “canvas” into your masterpiece 😉

 Feel free to experiment and add more talcum